singkuangtan/singkuangtan.github.io/readme.md

 #### Machine Learning Bounds

+I gather all these information from ChatGPT.
+It is a fast way to search for relevant information as it is difficult to find the specific webpage on each topic.
+You should try to derive the bounds.
+Although you cannot derive new bounds, deriving old bounds help you understand the techniques and algorithms better.

 ### batch size
 ### gradient descent
 ## stochastic, newton, fixed and decreasing learning rate, conjugate accelerated nesterov gd, stability, sensitivity, differential equations bounds